Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 That sort of thing was apparently pretty normal, at least for the first year or two.

 Sometimes, though, they did a mission.
 Hunter was about to pop his HELLNO cherry.
 Well, *combat* HELLNO cherry, with a complex entry, too.
 He’d actually done five drops already, three with Regaari, another two solo.
 But this was his first time doing so in anger.
-They weren’t ready to trust him in a boarding action yet, which felt a bit insulting even though he knew in his head he wasn’t ready…
+They weren’t ready to trust him in a boarding action yet, which felt a bit insulting even though he knew in his head he wasn’t ready...

 But they were sure as fuck keen to let him smash shit in the ground assault.
 He *was* a special operator, after all.
 He wasn’t totally useless.
 Rumor had it he was a pretty big lad, too.

 To that end, Hunter was jumping with Regaari - Dexter - directly into the fray, while most of the team stayed behind initially in case any boarding actions were necessary.
 He was jumping in with Warhorse, too.
-Standing next to Adam in his full Protector’s battle-rattle, his helmet a full head-height above Hunter’s own…
+Standing next to Adam in his full Protector’s battle-rattle, his helmet a full head-height above Hunter’s own...

-Christ, he’d never felt so small and *puny.* Not even Righteous was anywhere near so… *much.*
+Christ, he’d never felt so small and *puny.* Not even Righteous was anywhere near so... *much.*

 But on the other hand, Hunter *was* on the opening maneuver of the entire mission, and that *had* to say something, right?
 Sure, part of it was because he wasn’t fully trained on spaceborne stuff, and would be more useful down on the ground... but with ‘Horse?
 And Moho? *And* Dexter?
 Abbott must’ve thought he either needed a lot of babysitting, or that he could actually keep up.